crystal-ball/webpack-base/README.md

 ## ⚛️ Electron support

-Electron renderer processes can be bundled by passing an `electron` flag in
+Electron renderer processes can be bundled by passing an `target` flag in
 options:

 ```javascript